phlalx/sawadee/README.md

 ### Tests

-A difficulty in the development of this project is to generate system tests.
+Testing is a difficult aspect of this project.
+One can use *wild* torrents but most torrents are illegal and swarm of peers are very dynamic which make tests not reproductible.
 Legal torrents usually have few seeders and even fewer leeches and don't make useful test cases.
-Torrent files with old-fashioned trackers are harder to find as people favor magnets.
-Besides, these *wild* torrents are very dynamic and make difficult to reproduce tests.
-On the other hand, local system testing is tedious as it requires more scripting and tools.
-We provide the following tests as a starting point.
+Moreover, torrent files with old-fashioned trackers are harder to find as people favor magnets.
+On the other hand, local system testing is tedious as it requires more scripting and tools (especially if one wants to test diverse environment with different clients).

+We provide the following tests as a starting point but they should be extended and improved.

 #### Unit and integration tests